ajpaul/training-fe-module-01/cxp-fe-training-01/src/main/webapp/static/cxp-fe-training-01/widgets/pf1e2b-todo/README.md

 #### Requirements

  - There is a textbox and a button.
 When you press the button, whatever is in the textbox is added in the todos list
  - Each todo can be marked as done/not done by clicking a checkbox in front of it.
-The whole row gets a class **"bt-todo-done"** (_no styling_).
+The whole row gets a class **bt-todo-done** (_no styling_).
  - Each todo should have a button to be able to remove it
  - No storing required